 Comment 1.E.
-Value of Database System Information
+Value of Information About the Database System

-In addition to disputes about the relevance of data elements contained within a database or the database applications themselves, requesting and responding parties often disagree about the relevance of the database's background technical information.
-Such disagreements do not concern information that is directly at the heart of the dispute, but instead seek information to help the requesting party better understand the information that it is receiving and any limits in its accuracy or functionality.
-Understanding the context, origin and normal business use of electronic data in a production is critical to making effective use of it.
+In addition to disputes about the relevance of database information, or the database applications or engines themselves, requesting and responding parties often disagree about the relevance of the database system information, i.e., database's schematics or the underlying technical information that do not concern information that is directly at the heart of the dispute, but instead seek information that may help the requesting party better understand the information that it is receiving and any limits in its accuracy or functionality.
+Understanding the context, origin and normal business use of ESI in a production may be helpful for the requesting party to make effective use of the data received.

-Accordingly, it is appropriate for a responding party to produce the information needed to convey a basic understanding of the structure, content and format of the data being produced, including relevant field names and values and the extent to which data fields are automatically populated by the system.
-In some circumstances, the scope of this information may be expanded to include not just information about the specific data being produced, but also information about where this data originated within a larger system that may include multiple database servers, databases, and other related ESI.
-Thus, in appropriate circumstances, the production of database information could include information about dependencies of the produced data on other data sources, uses of the produced data within the system or relationships of the produced data to other data within the system or other systems.
+Accordingly, in appropriate circumstances, a responding party may produce the database system information that is reasonably needed by the requesting party to obtain a basic requisite understanding of the structure, content and format of the data being produced, including relevant field names and values, the relational connections between data fields and tables, and the extent to which data fields are automatically populated by the system.
+In some circumstances, the scope of this system information may be expanded to include not just information about the specific data being produced, but also information about where the produced data originated from within a larger environment that may include multiple database servers, internal or external databases, and other related ESI.
+The production of such database system information might also include dependencies of the produced data on other data sources, uses of the produced data within the system or overall environment, and relationships of the produced ESI to other data within the system or the overall environment.